cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 `shapes * * shapes.root $CHANNEL/$PROCESS/nominal  $CHANNEL/$PROCESS/$SYSTEMATIC`

-or a postifx can be added to the histogram name:
+or a postfix can be added to the histogram name:

 `shapes * * shapes.root $CHANNEL/$PROCESS  $CHANNEL/$PROCESS_$SYSTEMATIC`

 !!! warning
     If you have a nuisance parameter that has shape effects on some processes (using `shape`) *and* rate effects on other processes (using `lnN`) you should use a single line for the systematic uncertainty with `shape?`.
-This will tell <span style="font-variant:small-caps;">Combine</span> to fist look for Up/Down systematic templates for that process and if it doesnt find them, it will interpret the number that you put for the process as a `lnN` instead.
+This will tell <span style="font-variant:small-caps;">Combine</span> to fist look for Up/Down systematic templates for that process and if it doesn't find them, it will interpret the number that you put for the process as a `lnN` instead.

 For a detailed example of a template-based binned analysis, see the [H→ττ 2014 DAS tutorial](https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWGuideCMSDataAnalysisSchool2014HiggsCombPropertiesExercise#A_shape_analysis_using_templates), or in our [Tutorial](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part5/longexercise/#part-2-a-shape-based-analysis) pages.